 Univera Healthcare, in partnership with Kinney Drugs, conducted a COVID-19 vaccine clinic at our Williamsville headquarters for Univera members and individuals in their households who had not been vaccinated.
 Univera was the first Buffalo-area health insurer to host a vaccine clinic.

-Community Health Awards
+Health and Wellness Awards (Year-Round)

-Health Equity Awards
+Health Equity Innovation Grants

 Member and Community Health Improvement (MACHI) Grant Program

 The MACHI grant program provides funding to local, nonprofit organizations that share our vision for healthier communities.
 These 2- to 3-year grants support initiatives with specific objectives and measurable outcomes for improving health.
 Our current focus is on reducing racial disparities in maternal health.
-Submissions are being accepted until Wednesday, May 25 for project or program ideas that address access to maternal health care.

 Employee volunteerism aligns with our company’s vision and values of improving the health of our community.
 Univera Healthcare provides employees with volunteer time off to cultivate community connections through volunteer service, engage with the community via board membership, and nurture meaningful community relationships.